matzsoft/adventofcode/2023/README.md

 ### Day 23

 Reducing the data to a network of significant nodes gave a massive speed up.
 But part 2 still takes 11 seconds.
+Making it a directed graph reduces the run time to 2.5 seconds.

 ### Day 25